 Certain injuries from car accidents are slow to develop depending on the type and severity.
 Some of the most common injuries that are delayed after a crash include the following:

 - Back injuries — It can take several days or weeks for some back injuries to manifest or the pain to become severe.
 A slipped or ruptured disc from an accident may cause only minor pain at first.
-But the pain will worsen over time, leading to mobility issues.
+However, the pain will worsen over time, leading to mobility issues.
 Or the back pain may not show up until long after an accident, making the injury seem unrelated to the crash.

 - Internal injuries — The force from a collision can cause visible injuries that are immediately painful, such as cuts and bruises.
 However, the force can also lead to internal injuries that do not always leave visible marks.
 Car crashes can cause internal bleeding that can have serious consequences if not promptly treated.